Curiosity (TV series): Curiosity: The Questions of Our Life

 The development of "Curiosity: The Questions of Our Life", was announced in September 2009.
 It was to answer questions and mysteries in fields like space, biology, geology, medicine, physics, technology, nature, archaeology, history, and the human mind.
 It was considered as a groundbreaking series for Discovery like the BBC's Planet Earth and Life.
 Originally, this series was to be a monthly show airing 12 one-hour episodes each year for 5 years beginning in January 2011.
 Dan Riskin was initially slated to host.

 Curiosity.com

 The website was opened in June 2011.
 It was to be an expert Q&A site, where experts and scholars tried to answer some of life's most profound questions.
 The 32 topics in site ranges from biodiversity to nanotechnology.
 So far 12,000 questions have been answered.
 On November 11, 2014, Curiosity.com became independent of Discovery Communications.

 CuriosityStream.com

 Ad-free SVOD science and history documentaries.

 John Hendricks, founder of the Discovery Channel and creator of the original Curiosity brand, launched CuriosityStream on March 18, 2015.
 An ad-free subscription video on demand platform for science and history documentaries, CuriosityStream is a continuation of Hendricks' vision for the original Curiosity TV series.
-The service exclusively features documentaries and series in the areas of Science, Technology, Civilization and the Human Spirit as well as offers mobile viewing applications on iOS and Android devices.
+The service exclusively features documentaries and series in the areas of Science, Technology, Civilization and the Human Spirit and offers mobile viewing applications on iOS and Android devices.